 Check out our latest Newsletter!

 We also seek to influence key local organisations by promoting wider actions for a sustainable future.
-See the Industrial Strategy Review, and A Local Industrial Strategy for Gloucestershire for more detail.
+See our response to the Stroud District Local Plan: Emerging Strategy 2018, the Industrial Strategy Review, and A Local Industrial Strategy for Gloucestershire for more detail.
 Read Transition Stroud’s repsonse to the Stroud Town Council cultural strategy, “Stroud Connects” here.